cms-sw/cmssw/Configuration/Geometry/README.md

 Muon system:
 * M4: Phase2 muon system for TDR w/ GE2/1, ME0, RE3/1, RE4/1 (incl. granularity in ME0, staggered GE2/1), 96 iRPC strips, no overlaps, MB4Shields
-* M5: same as M4 but with: the right value for YE3 size, no "hidden" overlaps inside the Muon System and iRPC updated.
-* M6: same as M5 but with adjustment of ME0 in view of updated boundaries
+* M6: same as M4 with right value for YE3 size, no "hidden" overlaps, iRPC updated, adjustment of ME0 in view of updated boundaries
 * M7: same as M6 with further ajustment of ME0 for boundaries
 * M8: same as M7 with changed number of strips for GE21
 * M9: same as M8 with GE0 replacing ME0